Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

-The previous definition provides stability of solutions and it essentially singles out solutions obtained by the limiting procedure from the proof of Theorem \ref{existence}.
-Before we prove the well-posedness of admissibility solutions to \eqref{che}, \eqref{ic}, \eqref{bc}, we need to prove that such solutions admit strong traces at $t=0$. \begin{theorem} An admissible solution to \eqref{che}, \eqref{ic}, \eqref{bc} in the sense of Definition \ref{def-admissibility} admits the strong trace at $t=0$ in the sense
+Although given in the form of an inequality (see Subsection 3.2 for further comments), the previous definition provides stability of solutions and essentially singles out solutions obtained by the limiting procedure from the proof of Theorem \ref{existence}.
+Before we prove the well-posedness of entropy solutions to \eqref{che}, \eqref{ic}, \eqref{bc}, we need to prove that such solutions admit strong traces at $t=0$. \begin{theorem} An entropy solution to \eqref{che}, \eqref{ic}, \eqref{bc} in the sense of Definition \ref{def-admissibility} admits the strong trace at $t=0$ in the sense

-\end{theorem} \begin{proof} We follow the proof of Theorem \ref{t-weak-traces} and, with the notation from there, we take (for an $\eps$ such that $t_0-\eps>0$) We get from \eqref{solu-2} after taking $t=t_0-\eps$ as well: By letting $\eps\to 0$ along a subsequence defining the value of $ t\mapsto \int_{\Omega}\frac{1}{2}(u(t,\mx)-u_0(\mx))^2 d\mx $ in its Lebesgue point $t_0$ here (we always always tacitly assuming that $t_0$ is the Lebesgue point of an appropriate function), we have Finally, letting here $t_0\to 0$, we reach to the conclusion of the theorem. \end{proof}
+\end{theorem} \begin{proof} We follow the proof of Theorem \ref{t-weak-traces} and, with the notation from there, we take (for an $\eps$ such that $t_0-\eps>0$) We get from \eqref{solu-2} after taking $t=t_0-\eps$: By letting $\eps\to 0$ along a subsequence defining the value of $ t\mapsto \int_{\Omega}\frac{1}{2}(u(t,\mx)-u_0(\mx))^2 d\mx $ in its Lebesgue point $t_0$ here (we always tacitly assuming that $t_0$ is the Lebesgue point of an appropriate function), we have Finally, letting here $t_0\to 0$, we reach to the conclusion of the theorem. \end{proof}